IsaHu-dev/Calorie-Mind/README.md

 ## Bugs/Updates after Testing

-At the start of coding the app, I ran into some bugs.
+At the beginning of coding the app, I ran into some bugs.
 The following bugs I encountered are as follows:

 - Indentation Fixes: Corrected indentation issues, especially in the calculate_goal_percentage method.